ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Introduction

 \section{Introduction}

-{ Fine-tuning of large-scale language models (LMs) to get specialized models for specific tasks is known to be the best practice for optimizing task performance~\cite{devlin-etal-2019-bert,aribandi2021ext5} but is achieved at the significant cost of training and serving specialized models for many tasks.
-This motivates recent research on \textit{parameter-efficient tuning}~\cite{pmlr-v97-houlsby19a,li-liang-2021-prefix,zaken2021bitfit}, which focuses on tuning specialized models by updating a small number of their parameters.
-Yet, those specialized models fail to benefit from knowledge transfer across many tasks and leverage rich cross-task data~\cite{liu-etal-2019-multi}.
-We posit that multi-task knowledge transfer across tasks and parameter-efficient transfer can benefit from an integrated approach. }
+Fine-tuning all the parameters of large language models (LMs) given target task training data is the most common practice for optimizing task performance~\cite{devlin-etal-2019-bert,raffel2019exploring}.
+A recent line of research introduces parameter-efficient tuning methods~\cite{pmlr-v97-houlsby19a,li-liang-2021-prefix,zaken2021bitfit} that only update a small number of LM parameters; however, increasing efficiency often decreases the task performance~\cite{he2021towards}.
+Moreover, these models are trained only using the task training data and do not benefit from large collection of other NLP tasks~\cite{liu-etal-2019-multi}.
+We posit that parameter-efficient tuning methods can leverage rich knowledge of high-resource tasks to improve both training efficiency and task performance.

-In this work, we introduce a new parameter-efficient, multi-task tuning method called {\bf ATTEMPT} ({\bf ATTE}ntional {\bf M}ixture of {\bf P}rompt {\bf T}uning, previewed in \Fref{attempt_teaser}).
-ATTEMPT efficiently combines knowledge from multiple tasks via soft prompts, keeping the original LMs intact.
-It first {trains transferable soft prompts~\cite{lester-etal-2021-power}, called {\it source prompts}, on large-scale source tasks, which are likely to contain knowledge that can be beneficial to other tasks. } Then, for a target task, ATTEMPT initializes a new task prompt and learns an attention-weighted combination of source prompts and the new task-specific prompt.
-The attention module is light-weight sub-network that is shared across different tasks and trained in a multi-task manner.
+This work introduces a new parameter-efficient, modular multi-task tuning method called {\ours} ({\sc ATTE}ntional {\sc M}ixtures of {\sc P}rompt {\sc T}uning, previewed in \Fref{attempt_teaser}). \ours~efficiently integrates knowledge from multiple tasks via a mixture of trainable {soft prompts} preprended to the input, keeping the original LM completely frozen.
+It first {pre-trains transferable soft embeddings~\cite{lester-etal-2021-power}, called {\it source prompts}, on large-scale source tasks, which are likely to contain knowledge beneficial to other tasks. } Then, \ours~initializes a new {\it target prompt} for a given target task and learns an attention-weighted combination of source prompts and the target prompt.
+The attention module is a light-weight network that can be shared and trained simultaneously across tasks.